or4nge19/ThermodynamicsLean/README.md

 ## Formalization Structure

-The project is organized into a series of modules, each building upon the previous ones.
-This structure is designed to mirror the logical development of the theory in the source material.
+The project is organized into a series of modules that attempt to mirror the logical development of the theory in the original paper.

 *   `LY/Axioms.lean`: Defines the core `ThermoWorld` class, the basic concepts of systems and states, the axioms of adiabatic accessibility (A1-A6), and the coherence axioms.
 *   `LY/Stability.lean`: Focuses on the Stability Axiom (A6) and derives the δ-ε formulation from the sequential one.